I’m expecting my first 2013 lambs anytime now. In fact there is probably a newborn lamb or two waiting for me in the barn this morning.

-I can promise you trouble never picks a convenient time.
+Because I can promise you trouble never picks a convenient time.
+You can depend on it.

 - I begin every lambing season with a complete and unyielding conviction that God is the source of all life.
 I acknowledge my human limitations and I am prepared to accept both heartbreak and joy.